ArashLab/CAP/docs/Operation.md

         - `inData` and `outData` disk format are VCF and PlinkBfile respectively while the memory format is a HailMatrixTable for both.
 In this case, a VCF file is converted to a PlinkBfile.
         - `inData` and `outData` disk format are VCF and MySQL-Table respectively.
 The memory format is a HailMatrixTable and HailTable respectively. `axis` is set to `rows`.
 In this case, all the variant information from VCF file are exported into a MySQL-Table.

 - **`join`**: Joining two tables is so easy.
 The `join` operation here can perform a chain of joins.
 Not just joins but also filtering of a table based on another table (semi-join and anti-joins) as well as annotating one table using another.
 The chain can consist of series of HailTables and HailMatrixTables.
-The `order` parameter defines the order of data in the chain of joins and how to join them.
+The `order` in which tables are joined is passed through parameter.
     - `dataHandles`
         - `inData_*`: The '*' can be replaces with anything to produce infinit number of input DataHandles used in the joining chain.
 Using `keyBy` MicroOperation the key of each table can be set to what is needed in the join.
             - Supported Types